-In 2016 after Ed, his wife Elizabeth, and their salty dog Luna spent five years aboard their Bristol 41 sailing the western North Atlantic and Caribbean Sea including South and Central America they settled in Bethel to be closer to family.
-Raising their two children in Charlotte N.C.
-Ed worked as Director of Land Sales for Crescent Resources where his team was responsible for the land management and sales of a portfolio more than 200,000 acres.
-Prior to Crescent he was the owner of Wingate Paving Company for more than 12 years, specializing in recreational projects as well as residential and commercial development.
-Originally from southern New Jersey Ed was an active Scout ultimately becoming an Eagle Scout and learning the value that the woodlands have to offer.
+In 2016, after Ed, his wife Elizabeth, and their salty dog Luna spent five years aboard their Bristol 41 sailing the western North Atlantic and Caribbean Sea, including South and Central America, they settled in Bethel to be closer to family.
+Raising their two children in Charlotte, North Carolina, Ed worked as Director of Land Sales for Crescent Resources where his team was responsible for the land management and sales of a portfolio more than 200,000 acres.
+Prior to Crescent, he was the owner of Wingate Paving Company for more than 12 years, specializing in recreational projects as well as residential and commercial development.
+Originally from southern New Jersey, Ed was an active Boy Scout, ultimately becoming an Eagle Scout and learning the value that the woodlands have to offer.
 Having a Bachelor’s degree in plant biology, a background in forestry and the love of the outdoors Ed enjoys all that IWT and Maine has to offer.

 After a successful 38 year career as a Dentist in Auburn, Maine, Jeff has developed a passion for trail building with IWT.
-He volunteers with the trail crews winter and summer and has recently finished a three year term as IWT treasurer.
-He currently serves as VP and leads the Development Team.
-Jeff and his wife Sara love cycling, hiking, fly fishing, skiing and traveling.
+He volunteers with the trail crew both in the winter and in the summer and has recently finished a three year term as IWT treasurer.
+He currently serves as Vice President and leads the Development Team.
+Jeff and his wife, Sara, love cycling, hiking, fly fishing, skiing and traveling.
 They have two grown daughters.

-Shawn and his family split their time between the Seacoast of NH and the Mountains of Western Maine.
+Shawn and his family split their time between the seacoast of New Hampshire and the mountains of Western Maine.
 They enjoy skiing, trail running, hiking and mountain biking.
-Professionally Shawn spends his time in the software space investing and supporting leadership teams.
-Shawn currently serves as the treasurer working with the IWT on planning and analysis.
+Professionally, Shawn spends his time in the software space investing and supporting leadership teams.
+He currently serves as the treasurer, working with IWT on planning and analysis.

-Robin has enjoyed nearly 40 years of serving Bethel area communities, as ED of the Chamber, a Bethel Rotarian, a founder of Bethel Area Arts & Music, and a trustee of Inland Woods & Trails.
-She, and husband Doug, own Doug Zinchuk Roofing, and several rental properties.
-Robin is from East Brunswick, NJ and graduated with a BS in Physical Education from Montclair State University in NJ.
-She has four sons, Daniel, Brian, Kevin and Matthew, and five grandsons.
+Robin has enjoyed nearly 40 years of serving Bethel area communities, as Executive Director of the Chamber, a Bethel Rotarian, a founder of Bethel Area Arts & Music, and a trustee of IWT.
+She and husband, Doug, own Doug Zinchuk Roofing, as well as several rental properties.
+Robin is from East Brunswick, New Jersey and graduated with a BS in Physical Education from Montclair State University.
+She has four sons: Daniel, Brian, Kevin and Matthew, as well as five grandsons.

 Julie moved to Bethel in 2018 and has more than 30 years experience in nonprofit marketing and communications.
 A graduate of Mt.
-Holyoke College and Wesleyan University, she is on the board of the Shelburne Trails Club and was a volunteer naturalist with the AMC for over 10 years and loves to hike, ski, and snowshoe.
+Holyoke College and Wesleyan University, she is on the board of the Shelburne Trails Club and was a volunteer naturalist with the Appalachian Mountain Club for over 10 years.
+Julie loves to hike, ski, and snowshoe.